 Touring bikes and cyclocross bikes traditionally used road axle standards.
 The front axle spacing (i.e. width from one face of the axle to the other, a.k.a.
 O.L.D. or over-locknut distance) is 100mm, while the rear has been at 130mm for about 25 years.
 This carried over to early gravel bikes, which used the same basic template.

 Today, however, disc brakes have taken over gravel, which affected axle spacing and standards.
 While a few early disc brake bikes used one-off 130mm hub spacing, manufacturers quickly adopted 135mm QR (quick release) mountain bike spacing, allowing the use of any 29er / 700c disc brake mountain wheel.

-Front thru axles for gravel bikes use two standards – 12x100mm and 15x100mm (the first number refers to the axle diameter, while the second refers to the dropout width of the bike).
+Front thru-axles for gravel bikes uses two standards – 12x100mm and 15x100mm (the first number refers to the axle diameter, while the second refers to the dropout width of the bike).
 Some forks, such as the Spork 2.0 from Rodeo Adventure Labs, offer compatibility with both axle sizes.
 Also, some (but not all) wheels can swap axle end caps to accommodate both standards.
 When in doubt, go for versatility, and ask questions before you plunk down your cash.
-Rear thru axles for gravel bikes are either 12x135mm or 12x142mm.
-The former was really a stop gap as gravel bikes were figuring out thru axles, and the latter has become favored standard.
+Rear thru-axles for gravel bikes are either 12x135mm or 12x142mm.
+The former was really a stop gap as gravel bikes were figuring out thru-axles, and the latter has become the favored standard.

 Why yes, there are.